LesleyLai/blog/contents/blog/const_correctness_std_function/en.md

 [^1]: [Making std::function safe for concurrency](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/n4348.html)

 ## The Fix
-Implementations of a `function`-like class should have separate specializations for `const` and none-`const`.
+Implementations of a `function`-like class should have separate specializations for `const` and non-`const`.

 ```cpp
 template<class Sig> class function; // not defined